Before configuring Looker to work with Teradata, you must install the

 To install the driver, you will need to acquire two Teradata files, include them as part of the startup process, and add an option to tell Looker to access the driver.

-Installing the Driver
+Installing the Teradata JDBC driver

-- name: teradata dir_name: teradata_driver module_path: com.teradata.jdbc.TeraDriver
+- name: teradata dir_name: teradata module_path: com.teradata.jdbc.TeraDriver